Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 The US citizen spouse must then file another petition with USCIS office on behalf of the K-3 applicant spouse and any children along with supporting documents.
 They must also file a copy of the Form I-797 receipt notice from Step 1 of the K-3 process to the appropriate USCIS office.

-Upon approval of a K-3 Spouse petition, USCIS sends it to the National Visa Center (NVC).
+Upon K-3 approval, USCIS sends it to the National Visa Center (NVC).
 NVC then sends it to the US Embassy or Consulate in the country where the marriage occurred.
 If your marriage occurred in the US, NVC sends the petition to the appropriate US Embassy or consulate in the country of the prospective K-3’s nationality.

 If your marriage occurred in a country without a US Embassy, or that US Embassy does not issue visas, NVC sends the petition to the US Embassy or US consulate that normally processes US visas for citizens of that country.
 For example, if a marriage took place in Iran, NVC would send the petition to Turkey or another designated US consulate.

 Children do not need separate alien relative petitions.
-But a K-1 visa or K-3 application must include them.
-If you do not name the children on the application, they may find it difficult to prove their identity as the K visa applicant’s children during the K-2 Visa or K-4 Visa application process.
+But a K-1 or K-3 application must include them.
+If you do not name the children on the application, they may find it difficult to prove their identity as the K applicant’s children during the K-2 or K-4 application process.

 The K visa holder and any children, if applicable, arrive in the US and continue Green Card applications (Lawful Permanent Residence).
 The non-US spouse and each child must then submit an adjustment of status application for permanent residence.
 In addition, the US citizen spouse must submit an alien relative petition for each child along with the adjustment application.
 Only unmarried children under 21 qualify as immediate relatives under US immigration law.